Metro 2033 Redux

 15.6 hours played

 Great consumable game, great definitive version.
 All about atmosphere and story.
 You'll easily be immersed.
-Expect it still to be a game from the 2010s but with better performance, visuals, and especially audio (albeit the stereo becomes janky at times).
+Expect it still to be a game from the 2010s but with better performance, visuals, and especially audio.
 First playthroughs of linear games should always be experienced blind.
 Completion is easy.
 Overall a 5/5 for "consumable" linear story experiences.

 11.5 hours played